Home | Human Flourishing | Human Growth | Click Bait

 "We are trading the value of deep work for the shallowness of emotional intrigue."

 Shocking News to Entice Clicks

 The shiny story of intrigue, the uncovered conspiracy, the bright image with a five-word mantra vie for our attention, barter for our click.
 The internet, with all its wonders, can suck us into the darkness of shallow, mindless clicking, gaining nothing but anger, a sense of injustice, or worthless ego stroking.
 We waste hours clicking worthless junk that rots our minds.

 I’m concerned.
 The lost hours of productivity is bad enough; but the problem is much worse.
 We no longer want to think.
-We want our information delivered in short bursts of 240 letters of less.
-Candidates for political office spend more time, money, and thought creating click bait rather than thoughtful investigation of the issues.
+We want our information delivered in short bursts of 240 letters or less.
+Candidates for political office spend more time, money, and thought creating clickbait rather than thoughtful investigation and presentation of the important issues.
 A catch phrase is more important than experience.

 Refrain from clicking, seek something deeper, and becoming part of the answer for a better future.